mrcrow/MRTimer/README.md

 MRTimer
 =======

-MRTimer is used to measure a time interval between lines of code.
+MRTimer is used to measure a time interval between lines of codes.